rachel-carvalho/yext-ruby-v2/docs/LocationManagerApi.md

 Google Fields: List

 Use the Google Attributes API to retrieve a complete list of Google's location attributes for each business category.
 This list includes attributes that may not apply to all Partner Locations in an account.
 The attributes available to a Partner Location depends on its primary business category.
-You can view and edit the attributes of Partner Locationsvia the googleKeywords field in the Locations API.
+You can view and edit the attributes of Partner Locations via the googleKeywords field in the Locations API.

 ### Example
 ```ruby